lesaint/lesaint.github.io/content/articles/2014-02-13-using_a_testrule_to_initialize_mockito_mocks_in_junit_tests.md

----
-layout: post
-title: Using a TestRule to initialize Mockito Mocks in a JUnit test
+Title: Using a TestRule to initialize Mockito Mocks in a JUnit test
-tags:
- - Java
- - JUnit
- - Mockito
- - Spring MVC
+Tags: Java, JUnit, Mockito, Spring MVC
-categories: articles
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/02/13/using_a_testrule_to_initialize_mockito_mocks_in_junit_tests.html
-comments: true
-share: true
----

 Using Mockito annotations in JUnit tests is very convenient.